Moon Mission Using B-Plane Targeting

 3. Select Insert Before... in the shortcut menu.

-4. Select Target Sequence () in the Segment Select dialog.
+4. Select Target Sequence () when the Segment Select dialog box opens.

-5. Click OK to accept your selection and to close the Segment Select dialog.
+5. Click OK to confirm your selection and to close the Segment Select dialog box.

 7. Right-click on Target Sequence () in the MCS.